Less is More: Towards Simple Graph Contrastive Learning: Experiments

 \paragraph{Baselines} We compare GCN-MLP with a large number of unsupervised learning methods (15 in total), including classical models and recent SOTAs: DGI \citep{velickovic2019dgi}, GMI \citep{peng2020gmi}, MVGRL \citep{HassaniICML2020}, GRACE \citep{zhu2020GRACE}, CCA-SSG \citep{Zhang2021CCA_SSG}, BGRL \citep{thakoor2022BGRL}, AFGRL \citep{Lee2022AFGRL}, DSSL \citep{Teng2022DSSL}, SP-GCL \citep{Wang2023SPGCL}, GraphACL \citep{Teng2023GraphACL}, GraphECL \citep{xiaographecl2024}, PolyGCL \citep{chen2024polygcl}, LOHA \citep{Loha2025}, EPAGCL \citep{XuEPAGCL2025} and SDMG \citep{zhu2025sdmg}.
 Detailed descriptions and implementations of these baselines are given in \cref{baselines}.

 \paragraph{Evaluation protocol} To evaluate the quality of the representation, we mainly focus on the node classification task.
 Following the standard linear evaluation protocol, we train a linear classifier on the frozen representations and report the test accuracy as the evaluation metric.
+We further assess GCN-MLP on the graph classification task (see \cref{graphclassification}) to demonstrate its generalization beyond node-level settings.

 \paragraph{Setup} We randomly initialize model parameters and train the encoder with the Adam optimizer.
 Each experiment is repeated with ten random seeds, and we report the mean performance and standard deviation.
 For all methods, hyperparameters (i.e., learning rate, weight decay, and hidden feature dimension) are tuned based solely on validation accuracy to ensure fairness, following the settings commonly adopted in standard baselines \citep{Teng2023GraphACL}.
 When baseline results are unavailable for certain datasets or do not follow standard public splits \citep{Teng2022DSSL,chen2024polygcl,Loha2025,zhu2025sdmg}, we reproduce them using the authors’ official code.